-The main reason for studying physics at the graduate level is to help you gain deeper and more specialized knowledge that prepares you to work effectively in a specific field.
-The doctoral level focuses on complex applications in physics, and some courses may also include theoretical research studies.
-Taking both mathematics and physics A-level is important to allow me to gain a clearer understanding of the physics course, as mathematics allows me to learn and commit to the principles on which many formulas and laws of physics are based.
-Find out what you could do with a degree in physics and discover some of the jobs that Surrey physics graduates have secured in recent years.
+Postgraduate degrees in physics are based on these concepts and often involve studies in specialized areas such as nuclear, electrical, and mechanical design.
+Although it may not be the first industry that comes to mind, there are numerous opportunities for physics careers in healthcare.
+The main reason for studying physics at the graduate level is to gain deeper and more specialized knowledge that prepares you for a specific field.
+Doctoral-level courses focus on complex applications in physics and may include theoretical research studies.
+Taking both mathematics and physics A levels is important for gaining a clearer understanding of the physics course as mathematics allows for learning and committing to the principles on which many formulas and laws of physics are based.
+Find out what you can do with a degree in physics and discover some of the jobs that Surrey physics graduates have secured in recent years.

 My placement at PGS has made me decide that I want to pursue a career as a geophysicist in the oil industry.
 Approximately 45% of graduates of Physics and Physical Engineering programs go on to pursue master's or doctorate degrees.
 It is a common misconception that becoming a college professor is the most likely or realistic career path for physics students.
 Earning a degree in physics positions graduates for various educational or career opportunities.
 Many physics students choose to attend graduate school which is free for graduate students who teach or conduct research.
 For more information on further study and to find a course that interests you, see Master's Degrees and search for postgraduate courses in physics.

 With an A level in physics you can open up many doors to exciting, innovative, and rewarding careers.